totallyhuman/doc-writer/README.md

 # doc-writer
-A docstring writer written in Python.
+A docstring writer for Python files written in Python.